Chapter Resources

 LifeSmarts is a national educational competition focused on personal finance and consumer topics.
 It complements the curriculum already in place in schools and can be used as an activity for classes, groups, clubs, and community organizations.
 This free program, open to 6th-12th-grade students in the United States, quizzes students about personal finance, health and safety, the environment, technology, and consumer rights and responsibilities.

-The Business Achievement Awards (BAA) are an individual achievement award program for active, paid high school student members in FBLA.
-Participating students have the opportunity to enhance their leadership skills, expand their business knowledge, contribute to their local communities, and earn recognition by immersing themselves in their school and communities.
+The Business Achievement Awards (BAA) is an individual achievement award program for active, paid high school student members in FBLA.
+Participating students can enhance their leadership skills, expand their business knowledge, contribute to their local communities, and earn recognition by immersing themselves in their schools and communities.
 There are four levels to the Business Achievement Awards.

 • Contributor Award